FirmwGuy/CEP/docs/L0_Kernel/EXTERNAL-LIBRARIES-INTERFACE.md

 ### Core Principles

 - Opaqueness at the boundary: CEP never dereferences foreign struct fields directly.
 It calls adapter functions owned by the library integration.
 - Replay first: Decisions depend on bytes CEP can hash.
-If you read from a foreign structure, either provide a stable view (zero‑copy) or take a snapshot into CEP data.
+If you read from a foreign structure, either provide a stable view (zero-copy) or take a snapshot into CEP data.
 - Identity vs content: A handle identifies a resource; a snapshot represents its content.
 Equality of handles is identity; equality of snapshots is bytewise.
 - Heartbeat discipline: Reads/writes stage within a beat and become visible at N+1.
 Borrowed views must not outlive their beat.
 - Preconditions: Mutations against foreign resources require version checks (hash/ETag/sequence).
 Mismatch records a divergence instead of silently merging.
+- Binding lifecycle: use `cep_library_initialize(...)` to register the adapter vtable and opaque context.
+L0 will invoke `handle_retain/release` around HANDLE/STREAM payload lifetime so adapters can refcount or pin resources.

 ### Representations at L0